-Chess Terms - T
+Terms Starting with T

 An Arabic-derived word meaning arrangement, formation, or deployment.
 A typical position that frequently appears after following book moves in the opening.
 A branching point where players begin to devise their own plans